alestic/ec2-consistent-snapshot/README.md

     times descriptions count has to match volumes count and they will be applied on the same order.

+- --tag "KEY=VALUE;KEY2=VALUE2"

+    If the --tag option is given once, the provided tags will be applied to all created snapshots.
+Tag keys and values must be separated by '='.
+Multiple tags must be separated by ';'.

+    If the --tag option is provided more than once, the tags for each use of --tag will apply to each volume in the order that the volumes are provided.

+    To check how your tags will be applied, you can use the --noaction flag before actually running a snapshot.

 - --freeze-filesystem MOUNTPOINT
 - --xfs-filesystem MOUNTPOINT \[OBSOLESCENT form of the same option\]